vmware-archive/hillview/README.md

 ## Setup IntelliJ IDEA

 Download and install Intellij IDEA: https://www.jetbrains.com/idea/.
-You can just untar the linux binary in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.
+You can just untar the Linux binary in a place of your choice and run the shell script `ideaXXX/bin/idea.sh`.
 The web projects uses capabilities only available in the paid version of Intellij IDEA.

-One solution is to load only the module that you want to contribute to: move to the corresponding folder: `cd platform` or `cd web` and start intellij there.
+One solution is to load only the module that you want to contribute to: move to the corresponding folder: `cd platform` or `cd web` and start IntelliJ there.

 Alternatively, if you have IntelliJ Ultimate you can create an empty project in the hillview folder, and then import three modules (from File/Project structure/Modules,